ImageMagick/Usage-Markdown/morphology/index.md

 Of course if you are wanting to include 'near objects' then by all means dilate the line (making it wider) with a disk kernel of the appropriate radius, before doing the initial masking step. that will give you more 'near' control than relying on the square kernel radius.

-In summery a [Conditional Dialation](#dilate_conditional) could be regarded as a multi-point [Draw Flood-Fill](../color_basics/#floodfill_draw), that while slower, can be more versitle in selecting exactly what should be filled, or 'discovered'.
+In summary a [Conditional Dialation](#dilate_conditional) could be regarded as a multi-point [Draw Flood-Fill](../color_basics/#floodfill_draw), that while slower, can be more versitle in selecting exactly what should be filled, or 'discovered'.

 ### Constrained Distance